-How do you select an Indexing Table?
+How do you select a Rotary Index Drive?

 Selecting an indexing table isn’t always an easy process, especially when on a tight budget.
-Rotary indexing table use is widespread in automated assembly machinery environments, and it is necessary to select a machine that fits in well with the requirements of the application it is being used in.
+Rotary indexing tables use is widespread in automated assembly machinery environments, and it is necessary to select a machine that fits in well with the requirements of the application it is being used in.

 The right indexing table will meet the physical requirements of the application:

 - Taking into account the weight load of the components being moved as well as the inertia effects of starting and stopping with the masses involved.